respawn-app/FlowMVI/README.md

             null
         }

-        // observe streams and save resources when there are no subscribers whileSubscribed {
+        // save resources when there are no subscribers whileSubscribed {
             repo.timer.collect {
                 updateState<DisplayingCounter, _> {